 A nursing mother can enjoy caffeinated drinks and foods without any concern, as long as it is within a limit.
 In case the baby shows discomfort, it is better to seek a doctor’s advice and chalk out the caffeine consumption plans.

-A. Opting for espresso drinks like lattes or instant coffee, which have less caffeine than the regular brewed coffee would be better.
+Opting for espresso drinks like lattes or instant coffee, which have less caffeine than the regular brewed coffee would be better.
 Take a tea that is brewed for less time or tea bag steeped in water for a lesser time.
+You can also choose decaf coffee or decaf tea.